BAK2K3/CIRPG/TESTING.md

 **Outcome: Pass**

-**User Story:** 6c – As an Admin, I want to be able to add entries to the Codex, so that I can add content to the game.
+### User Story 6c: As an Admin, I want to be able to add entries to the Codex, so that I can add content to the game.

 **Acceptance Criteria:** Admins must be able to add full Codex entries without relying on the Django admin interface.